konung/spree-html-invoice/README.markdown

 INSTALLATION
 ============

+For spree 0.7, ie using deface and rails 3.1.
+There is a brach 06 for an older version

 1. To install you need to add the following lines to your Gemfile (no external dependendies)

     gem 'spree_html_invoice' , :git => 'git://github.com/dancinglightning/spree-html-invoice.git'